 Michelle Woods, BA

-Michelle joined MTH in 2016, contributing her editing and social media knowledge to the team.
+Michelle joined MTH in 2016, contributing her editing, writing, and social media knowledge to the team.
 She received a BA in Writing from Grand Valley State University and completed a copy editing certificate program at the University of Chicago.
 Michelle is currently a MA student in English at the University of Pittsburgh.
 She is interested in adolescent media use.